Earn the NEW 3R’s > Recognition • Respect • Reputation

 - Advanced preparation for college transfer and post-graduate work

-Students with a 3.0 GPA are eligible to join the Honors Program.
+Students with a cumulative 3.0 GPA are eligible to join the Honors Program.
+Applications are available on my.parkland.edu.
 There is no fee required to join the Honors Program.
+In order to graduate from the Honors Program, students must have a cumulative 3.5 GPA.

-Portfolios of continuing students will be reviewed at the end of the spring semester.
-Those who have completed at least two satisfactory portfolio projects, will be eligible for a $200 scholarship (if funds are available).
+Student Honors Projects and SPARK portfolio submissions will be reviewed at the end of each semester.
+Those who have completed at least one satisfactory portfolio project, will be eligible for a $100 scholarship (if funds are available).
+Students may earn up to $200 in scholarship funds each academic year.

 In the semester that they will graduate, students will participate in an Honors Symposium where they will highlight their honors achievements.
-To Graduate from the Honors Program, students must have a 3.5 GPA, must have three acceptable portfolio projects (two must be A with Honors, one must be a service learning project), must participate in the Honors Program Symposium, and must participate in the Honors Convocation.
-Those graduates whose work is of a high academic standard will receive Honors Scholarships; the amount of these will be determined by the number of graduates and availability of funds, but it is hoped that students could receive up to $1000 each.
+To graduate from the Honors Program, students must have a cumulative 3.5 GPA, have three acceptable portfolio projects, participate in the Honors Program Symposium, and participate in the Honors Convocation.
+The three acceptable portfolio projects must include two A with Honors Project and one service learning project (one of their A with Honors Projects can be their service learning project).
+Those graduates whose work is of a high academic standard will receive Honors Scholarships; the amount of these will be determined by the number of graduates and availability of funds, but it is hoped that students could receive up to $500 each.

-The Parkland Scholars Student Organization will be available to all students in the Honors Program, members of Phi Theta Kappa, or on the Parkland Dean's List.
+In conjunction with the further improvement of the Program, a Parkland Scholars Student Organization has been formed.
+This club is be available to all students who are in the Honors Program, members of Phi Theta Kappa, on the Parkland Deans List, or are interested in Honors at Parkland.
 The club will help facilitate a community of honors students, allow students to participate in service learning, and sponsor college wide events.